 Worst job: Stamping the price inside textbooks at a discount bookstore.
 It taught me the value of my time, and the importance of meaningful work.

 Dream job: Travel writer/editor.
 Alas, that market is saturated — so I do it anyway for my own enjoyment, and then post my articles here.

 First published piece: An obituary.
 (Thankfully not my own.
 Ha.)

-Favorite city: Paris.
+Favorite city: Paris (as is obvious in this blog).
 I love its layers of history and its rich, paradoxical culture.
 I save every spare penny to visit as often as I can.